TriplePlay: Enhancing Federated Learning with CLIP for Non-IID Data and Resource Efficiency: Proposed Approach

-We seek to address the dual challenges: communication overhead and resource consumption during large model exchange in FL training through the strategic application of quantization and QLoRa.
-Quantization decreases model size by converting parameters into lower-bit representations, thereby enhancing memory usage and computational speed.
-Besides, QLoRa improves the training process of quantized models on agents' devices, ensuring minimal accuracy loss and efficient learning from local data.
+In the traditional foundation models for the distributed system, there are dual challenges: high resource consumption for training foundation models at the edges and extra communication overhead due to the large size model exchange between the FL server and the clients.
+We optimize the resource consumption and shrink the large model size applying quantization and QLoRa.
+Quantization shrinks the local model size of the FL clients by transforming parameters into lower-bit representations, that results in lowering memory usage and accelerating the computational speed.
+QLoRa improves the training process of quantized models of FL clients with an aim to minimize the model loss and improving model accuracy through an efficient learning from the local data.

 Incorporating GAN-based synthetic data generation into the initial stages of feature extraction and adaptation, alongside the integration of QLoRa and quantization strategies for optimization, we redefine the methodology as follows: